 Women’s gastrointestinal (GI) systems are different than that of men’s.
 Not only are women physically dissimilar, some organs also operate differently, and then there are the hormones!

-“There are two major differences between male and female GI tracts,” explains Shakti Singh, M.D., gastroenterologist and hepatologist at Sutter Gould Medical Foundation in Modesto.
+“There are two major differences between male and female GI tracts,” explains Shakti Singh, M.D., a gastroenterologist and hepatologist at Sutter Gould Medical Foundation in ModestoOpens new window.
 “One involves the fact that women have a uterus and ovaries and the colon has to go around them, hypothetically making the colon’s route more convoluted.
 The second difference is hormones and their effect on the female GI tract.”

 Hormones and a GI system that’s more sensitive to irritants may explain the propensity of women to be six times more likely to have irritable bowel syndrome - their most common GI complaint - compared to men.

 Women have more sensitive bitter and sweet tastebuds.

 Certain organs in a woman’s GI tract—the esophagus, small intestine, colon or large intestine and rectum—are more sensitive.
 This can make women experience heartburn more strongly than men.
 Because aspirin and aspirin-like compounds known as non-steroidal anti-inflammatory drugs (NSAIDs) can increase a woman’s risk of developing stomach ulcers, gastritis or inflammation of the stomach, and bleeding from the stomach, a woman should work with her doctor to create a plan to protect her stomach if she takes NSAIDs.

 A woman’s muscles that prevent the backflow of food and stomach acid into the esophagus and windpipe are stronger and more efficient.
 Although this can increase the sensation of having a “lump in your throat,” these strong muscles may also increase a woman’s protection against esophageal damage caused by heartburn and acid reflux.